odsod/monkey-music/README.md

     > gem install monkeymusic

-To get started quickly:
+To get some demo code to start from:

     > monkeymusic demo

 To see something on the screen:

-    > monkeymusic -p demo_player
+    > monkeymusic -p demo_players/ruby/runme

-You can probably learn a lot about the game from reading the `demo_player`.
+You can probably reuse some of the code from the demo players.
+Specifically if you do not want to spend too much time on parsing and persisting data between rounds.

 Handing in
 ----------